alex-kj-chin/cayman/index.md

 ![weekly_bike_usage](/assets/bike_usage_weekly_no.png)

-We can at least check our assumption here that excluding the Walk-Up riders .
-Indeed, we see in the graph below the weekly "ridership" including Walk-Up riders is much more variant (and the variance is also higher).
+We can at least check our assumption here that excluding the Walk-Up riders is a truer refleciton of the quantity we are trying to measure.
+Indeed, we see in the graph below the weekly "ridership" including Walk-Up riders is much more variant (implying that Walk-Up users are not regular).
 Thus, it was a good assumption to exclude Walk-Up riders in the counting of regular users.

 ![weekly_bike_total](/assets/bike_usage_weekly.png)